JoshuaNeely/flask-list-file-system/README.md

 Returns comma separated file paths recursively, relative to the path flask is run from.
 Sub paths can be specified in the HTTP request.
+A `flaskignore.py` file is exposed to allow overriding/extending ignored files in a deployment.

 Assume the following directory structure.
 ```